enriikke/gatsby-gh-pages-action/README.md

   [input][github-action-input].
   Defaults to `master`.

+- **deploy-repo**: The repository expected by GitHub to have the static files needed for your site.
+  Provided as an [input][github-action-input].
+  Defaults to the same repository you place this action.

 - **gatsby-args**: Additional arguments that get passed to `gatsby build`.
 See the [Gatsby documentation][gatsby-build-docs] for a list of allowed options.
   Provided as an [input][github-action-input].